P-RF/python-p3-v2-final-project-museums-and-paintings/README.md

 - `museums:` Stores museum name and location.
 - `paintings:` Stores painting title, artist, year, and a foreign key `museum_id` referencing `museums(id)`.

 Foreign key constraints ensure that paintings are always linked to a valid museum.
-Deleting a museum also deletes all of its associated paintings.
-Deleting a painting deletes its associated details.
+Deleting a museum also deletes all associated paintings due to foreign key constraints.
+Deleting a painting only removes that painting’s record.

 ---

 ## Contributing 🤝
 1. Clone the repository:
-`Git clone <git@github.com:P-RF/python-p3-v2-final-project-nyc-trains.git>`
+`Git clone <git@github.com:P-RF/python-p3-v2-final-project-museums-and-paintings.git>`
 2. Set up your virtual environment:
 `pipenv install`
 `pipenv shell`